 The name of the currently processed request is printed on standard error.
 (Optional)

-Switches on verbose mode for the underlying curl library.
+Switches on verbose mode for the underlying perl module WWW::Curl::Easy.
 You can see detailed debug messages for the connection.
 (Optional)

 - -k private_key.pem

 (HTTPS) In case of certificate-based client authentication over HTTPS private_key.pem must contain the private key of the user.
 The private key file can optionally be protected by a passphrase.
 The -c option must also be specified.
 (Optional)